mike1fernand/two-perspective-edcl-validation/docs/HOW_TO_REPRODUCE_TIER_A1_OUTPUTS.md

 cosmology/patches/class_edcl.patch
 ```

-The cosmology harness documentation states that Tier-A requires patched CLASS tested against upstream tag `v3.3.4` plus Cobaya `v3.6`.
+The suite runner is designed to clone upstream CLASS, prefer tag `v3.3.4` when available, apply the included patch, build CLASS/classy, and run smoke/preflight checks.

-Plain upstream CLASS is not sufficient unless the EDCL patch has been applied, because the Tier-A EDCL YAMLs pass EDCL-specific parameters such as:
+Plain upstream CLASS is not sufficient unless the EDCL patch has been applied, because the Tier-A1 EDCL YAMLs pass EDCL-specific parameters such as:

 ```text
 edcl_on